hagbard/the-flogger-manual/docs/flogger_next.md

 See [Custom Formating](formatter) for more.

-## Reduce class initialization costs by sharing logger backends
+## Reduce Class Initialization Costs

 Instead of allocating one logger backend for each Fluent logger instance, share backends between classes with the same logging requirements.